Automotive

 However, if you believe your condition is potentially life-threatening, do not hesitate to go to the emergency room immediately.
 If you’re unsure about the difference between the two options, find out more about urgent care vs emergency situations.

 If your injury occurred in the workplace, report the accident to your employer as soon as possible.
 Most employees have a maximum of 10 days to report a workplace injury, so don’t leave it too late.
-By doing so, you will increase your chances of securing workers’ compensation, which will cover your salary while you focus on recovery.

-If you don’t, you might struggle to pay for your household essentials, and you might also need to pay for expensive medical bills.
-Injuries can come in various forms, such as a motor vehicle collision, food poisoning, or a fall, so don’t hesitate to report an accident caused by your company as soon as possible.
+Injuries can come in various forms, such as a motor vehicle collision, food poisoning, or a fall.
+So don’t hesitate to report a car accident caused by your company as soon as possible.

 Identify the Source of the Injury